 Last update: March 8th, 2020.

 How to cite: Barata, R. (2019).
 More Than Training, My View.
 Human-Animal Science.

-Communication is the transmission of information from one individual to another, which is designed to influence the behavior of the receiver.
-In a simple communication system, a source encodes and transmits a signal, which is detected by a receiver, and decoded into meaningful terms.
-The effectiveness of animal signals is influenced by the physical environment, the nature of the receiver, and the influence of other signallers.
+Communication is the transmission of information from one individual to another, designed to influence the receiver’s behavior.
+In a simple communication system, a source encodes and transmits a signal detected by a receiver and decoded into meaningful terms.
+The effectiveness of animal signals is influenced by the physical environment, the receiver’s nature, and other signallers’ influence.
 Different sensory modalities are best suited to different habitats.
 Much depends, therefore, upon the physical nature of the habitat (McFarland, 2006)

 Animal signals are “behavioral, physiological, or morphological characteristics fashioned or maintained by natural selection because they convey information to the other organisms” (Otte, 1974, p.385).

 In the complexity of human language, the prototypic units are specific sounds, sound categories, and sound combinations.
-But, certain human languages consist of gestural units rather than phonological units, and it is sufficiently flexible to permit other types of units as well.
+But, specific human languages consist of gestural units rather than phonological units, and it is sufficiently flexible to permit other types of units.

 Phonetic syntax exists in animal languages (Cleveland & Snowdon, 1982), but compared with the human phonological system than the human syntactic system.
 Lexical syntax has also been observed in natural animal languages (Cleveland & Snowdon, 1982; Robinson, 1984), albeit in a much more limited sense than in human languages.